Cross-Polarized Stimulated Brillouin Scattering in Lithium Niobate Waveguides: Abstract

 \section{Abstract}

-\textbf{Abstract:} We report on the first experimental demonstration of backward stimulated Brillouin scattering (SBS) in Lithium Niobate on Insulator (LNOI) waveguides.
-Performing polarization-dependent pump-probe experiments, we successfully quantified both intramodal and intermodal scattering among fundamental modes, showcasing substantial gains up to $G_B=\SI{10}{\m^{-1}\W^{-1}}$.
-Such large gains on simple waveguides open a pathway for unlocking novel opto-electro-mechanical phenomena within the LNOI platform.
+We report on the experimental demonstration of cross-polarization backward stimulated Brillouin scattering (BSBS) in lithium niobate on insulator (LNOI) waveguides.
+Performing polarization-sensitive pump and probe measurements, we captured both intra- and intermodal scattering between counterpropagating fundamental optical modes.
+Remarkably, cross-polarization scattering achieved SBS gains that exceeded $G_{B}=\SI{80}{\m^{-1}\W^{-1}}$.
+This substantial gain not only broadens the utility of polarization in SBS but also paves the way for high-performance devices, including ultranarrowband lasers, robust broadband nonreciprocal devices, RF filters, and microwave-to-optical converters.

-Lithium niobate (LN), a material with an extensive historical presence in bulk optics and telecom components, has only recently gained attention for its potential in high confinement integrated photonics, thereby enhancing the interaction between optics and acoustics~\cite{Jiang:19, Sarabalis:21}.
-A major challenge when tailoring LN structures to enhance the optomechanical interaction lies in achieving simultaneous confinement of both optical and mechanical waves.
-Current strategies involve either fully suspended structures~\cite{Jiang2016} or exploring surface acoustic waves (SAW)~\cite{Sarabalis:17} excited through interdigital transducers (IDT) that explores the unique piezoelectric properties of LN.
-Here we demonstrate a substrate-anchored LNOI waveguide that leverages the simultaneous guidance of light and short-wavelength surface acoustic waves~\cite{Rodrigues:23}, enabling the optical excitation of these acoustic waves through backward stimulated Brillouin-Mandelstam scattering (SBS)~\cite{Pant:11,Godet:17,neijts2023onchip}.

-The waveguide has $w$ = \SI{700}{\nm} top width, a wedge angle of $\phi = 65^{\circ}$ and is patterned on a $t$ = \SI{400}{\nm} thick Z-cut LNOI atop a \SI{4.7}{\um} silica (SiO$_{2}$) substrate, as schematically illustrated in Fig.\ref{fig:fig1}(a,e).
-The waveguide is \SI{8.68}{\mm} long, aligned parallel to the Y-axis of the material.
-To enhance SAW confinement~\cite{Rodrigues:23}, the surrounding LN layer was entirely etched away, resulting in a rib-like configuration.
-The design is optimized to support only the fundamental transverse electric (TE) and transverse magnetic (TM) optical modes, as depicted in Fig.\ref{fig:fig1}(b,c).